MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.es-es/Instructions/06-design-report-in-power-bi-desktop.md

 ---
 lab:
-  title: Diseño de un informe en Power BI Desktop, parte 1
+  title: "Diseño de un informe en Power\_BI Desktop, parte\_1"
   module: Module 7 - Create Reports
-ms.openlocfilehash: 426892501790aaecbe21ed2e7f9161c4490c9e3b
-ms.sourcegitcommit: 9ea1e7e21b9b3c718030c94b1693d153a2010ec7
-ms.translationtype: HT
-ms.contentlocale: es-ES
-ms.lasthandoff: 06/29/2022
-ms.locfileid: "146650220"
 ---

 # <a name="design-a-report-in-power-bi-desktop-part-1"></a>**Diseño de un informe en Power BI Desktop, parte 1**

 **El tiempo estimado para completar el laboratorio es de 45 minutos.**

-En este laboratorio, creará un informe de tres páginas.
-Luego se publica en Power BI, desde donde se puede abrir e interactuar con él.
+In this lab you will create a three-page report.
+You will then publish it to Power BI, whereupon you will open and interact with the report.

-En este laboratorio, aprenderá a realizar lo siguiente:
+En este laboratorio, aprenderá a:

 - Diseñar un informe